 Is an opportunity for all Australians to come together to celebrate the rich history, diverse cultures and achievements of Aboriginal and Torres Strait Islander peoples as the oldest continuing cultures on the planet.

 How to get involved in NAIDOC

 Information about events during NAIDOC Week is available online.

 Before NAIDCO Week commences, download the NAIDOC poster and put it up somewhere prominent, and help promote the week and the week’s theme.

 National Reconciliation Week (NRW) is an opportunity for indigenous and non-Indigenous Australians to learn about our shared histories, cultures and achievement, and to explore how all Australians can contribute to achieving reconciliation in this country.
 Speech Pathology Australia supports NRW.

 The dates for NRW remain the same each year; 27 May to 3 June.
 These dates commemorate two significant milestones in the reconciliation journey— the successful 1967 referendum, and the High Court Mabo decision, respectively.

-In this together is the theme for NRW 2020.
+The 2021 National Reconciliation Week theme, More than a word.
+Reconciliation takes action, urges the reconciliation movement towards braver and more impactful action.
 The Association encourages its members and staff to reflect on the part they play – big or small – on the journey towards reconciliation and how all of us, as a collective, can create a positive impact towards a positive future for all.

 National Sorry Day